Triśalā: Auspicious dreams

-According to the Jain scriptures, the mother of Tirthankaras see a number of auspicious dreams when the embryo is enliven through the descent of the life (soul) in the mortal body.
+According to the Jain scriptures, the mother of Tirthankaras sees a number of auspicious dreams when the embryo is enliven through the descent of the life (soul) in the mortal body.
 This is celebrated as Garbha Kalyanaka.
 According to the Digambara sect, the number of dreams is 16.
 While the Shvetambara sect believe them to be only fourteen.
 After seeing these dreams, she woke her husband Consul Siddhartha and told him about the dreams.
 The next day Siddhartha summoned the scholars of the court and asked them to explain the meaning of the dreams.
 According to the scholars, these dreams meant that the child would be born very strong, courageous, and full of virtue.